Permissions and/or exemptions are valid for up to 12 months and are subject to an annual renewal.

 General Aviation Scheme of Charges at paragraph 3.11.

-There is no limit on a maximum number of drones.
+There is no limit on a maximum number of unmanned aircraft.

 The renewal cost is reduced for subsequent years.